Uzo-Felix/private_repos/README.md

-# Private Repositories
+# My Private Repositories

-Welcome to the private repository section of my portfolio.
+Welcome to the private repository section of my projects.

 This repository contains code that is not open source and is not available for public viewing.
 If you've arrived here from a link, it means that the project you are interested in is not openly accessible.